Home

 • Greenish, or white like cottage cheese.
 May mean that you're overfeeding, or the food isn't being digested properly.

-• Watery, grey and runny.
+• Watery, gray and runny.
 May indicate a bacterial infection – take your kitty to the vet.

 Treating diarrhea in kittens is best left to an expert unless you're sure that the problem has been caused by a simple case of overfeeding.